Spelman College: White attire tradition

 One of Spelman's oldest traditions are Spelmanites wearing "respectable and conservative" white attire to designated formal events on campus.
 The tradition began in the early 1900s when it was customary for women to wear white dresses when attending formal events.
-White attire is worn to the annual NSO induction ceremony, Founders Day Convocation, Alumnae March, and graduating seniors wear white attire underneath their graduation gowns for Class Day and Commencement.
+White attire is worn today for several annual events, and graduating seniors wear white attire underneath their graduation gowns for Class Day and Commencement.
+In 2009, My Sister's Closet was established on campus by the Student Government Association for alumnae and current students to donate white attire for Spelman students.